 How we do it

-We are invited by social workers, educators, and non-goverment organisations (NGOs) to collaborate and provide training.
+We are invited by social workers, educators, and non-goverment organisations (NGOs) to collaborate, provide training and programs.
 Before we start, we actively listen.
 We design a project that assists, encourages, supports and inspires.
 We work with them in their workplaces, learning centres, and in the field.

 We creatively respond to their needs and concerns, for example, from 2015 we have worked with the Urban Environment Management Society (UEMS) to help raise awareness of pressing health issues (teeth cleaning and hand-washing) in the brick factories of Nepal.
 We also assisted them to gain insights into the health and welfare of the itinerant families working there.

 We involve the whole of community where possible.
-Women and children, are given equal status in our projects.
-They are actively encouraged to participate and lead.
+Women and children are given equal status in our projects, actively encouraged to participate and lead.
 We offer good role models to help them see and reach their potential.

 The organisations with whom we work provide staff, and many community leaders and teachers donate their services.
 These are essential and committed participants in Artists in Community International.
 These are the people who invite and encourage the community members to participate, who are translators, sharers of valuable insights, organisers of spaces, transport, materials and at times accommodation.
 They are the essential link between us and the communities in which we all work.